 - Selected applicants will be asked to complete a phone interview.

-While not part of the program admission requirements, participation in the supervised practice or internship component of the MCN Program requires proof of vaccination status, including:
+While not part of the program admission requirements, participation in the supervised practice or internship component requires proof of vaccination status, including:

 - Hepatitis B Virus

 - Tetanus, diphtheria & pertussis

 - Meningococcal (Required by Texas A&M University at start of graduate program unless student is 22 years of age or older)